bebop-001/Notes/README.md

 I can't see how to make this work under Windows so it currently builds only under Linux.

+Sun Dec  1 13:09:45 PST 2019
+Added some debug to the edit text window so I could see what the textwatcher is doing.
+Added a "WriteProtect" item.
+It doesn't actually write protect the file -- it seems you can't do that using the StorageAccessFramework which will be the only way to access files in Android 10+.
+It's only a flag that prevents the editor from overwriting the file.
+You can still alter the contents of the edit-text window which means you can still "SaveAs" a different file.
+Unfortunately it also means you can "SaveAs" over the file since the operating system doesn't give a damn about what the app wants.

+I also tried a work-around that lets me see the actual file location but that's disabled as well.

 Mon Nov 25 12:08:19 PST 2019
 Implemented Dark/Light theme.